rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/readme.md

 ![Figure 6: Oversized papers box](/06-LOCAL%20PRACTICE/Images/Figure6.jpg "Oversized papers box")

 Boxes that contain **moldy material** should be labeled with two brightly colored alert labels: "Mold Alert," and "Researcher Alert."
 These should be placed on the box so that the "Mold Alert" label faces out on the shelf and the "Researcher Alert" label is visible to patrons when the boxes are in use.
+Oversized boxes may not always have enough space on the front for one or both labels.
+In this case, put the labels in a logical place on the front and/or top of the box so they are visible to staff and patrons.
 You can use scotch tape to affix the labels to the boxes but make sure the labels are taped on at least two sides and not in danger of being ripped off by frequent use.
 See figures 7-9 for examples.

 ![Figure 7: Record center box with mold](/06-LOCAL%20PRACTICE/Images/Figure7.jpg "Record center box with mold")